HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 </cdf:CVRContestSelection>
 ```

-Sandra Kurt (`_1HSK`) position on the ballot is third, and the indicated contest position is second.
+Sandra Kurt (`_1HSK`) position on the ballot is third (row), and the indicated contest position is second (column).
 This is represented by setting `CVRContestSelection/Position` to `3` and `SelectionIndication/Position` to `2`.

 ### Indications

-`CVRContestSelectionPosition` can be used to convey the selections that are potentially allocable to a *contest option*.
+`SelectionPosition` can be used to convey the selections that are potentially allocable to a *contest option*.
 Selections are identified via *selection indications*.
 Indications can come from the following sources:

 - A `Mark` made by the voter on a paper ballot
 - A `Mark` made by a marking device onto a full face paper ballot
 - An indication made by machine as a result applying business rules
 - An indication made by an adjudicator

+> `HasIndication` should be determined based on facts about the `Indication`/`Mark` *alone*.
+This means, for example, that `HasIndication` should be set to `yes` even if it underlying selection is invalided due to contest rules.

 ### Voter Made `Marks` (Paper Only)

 `CVRContestSelectionPosition` has a subelement, `Mark`, which should be used whenever a mark is placed upon a *contest option position* of a full face paper ballot.

+A `Mark` provides evidence that an indication may exist, however, it does not confirm it.
+This is the purpose of `HasIndication`.
+It can tell us if the mark met the threshold or logic of a `MarkMetric` to be considered a selection indication for the contest option (machine interpretation), or if the adjudication resulted in the capture of a selection (human interpretation).

+Marks should be treated as indelible.
+They can be added, but never removed from a CVR instance.`Marks` are **not** shorthand for votes.

 > Barcodes placed onto a piece of paper (as to represent selections) are not considered marks.